cambridge-ceu/csd3/systems/ceuadmin.md

 Ideally, software with large size / reference data will be available from /rds/project/jmmh2/software.
 However, CEU users will be able to use
 ANNOVAR, ensembl-vep, OpenMS, polyphen, KentUtils/MAGMA/Pascal/VEGASV2/fgwas/locuszoom linking internal projects/personal space (additional requests need to be made).
-A large collection of R packages (1,290 as of April 2023) is linked with ceuadmin/R/4.2.2, the latest R distribution, please drop an email to <jhz22@medschl.cam.ac.uk> for access.
+A large collection of R packages (1,300 as of 23/4/2023) is linked with ceuadmin/R/4.2.2, the latest R distribution, please drop an email to <jhz22@medschl.cam.ac.uk> for access.
 The original list prior to mid-November 2022 is given below[^original].

 ## Footnotes